slarmoo/.github/profile/html/startUpHtml/startUpHtml.md

-# Start up deliverable - HTML
+# Startup deliverable - HTML

 Now that you have learned the basics of HTML, is time to structure your startup application.
 This includes all of the pages, headers, footers, images, and content necessary to represent what your application will do.
 The application doesn't have to do anything, but there should be a placeholder for everything that you application will do.